tezos/tezos-mirror/docs/developer/proposal_testing.rst

 chain that we imported from Mainnet progress.

-4. Patch the shell to obtain a yes-node
+4. Patch the Shell to Obtain a Yes-Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we would start a node imported from Mainnet, how could we bake new blocks and